surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

    * `sst-waveshapers` provides all of our waveshaper code in a header-only set of tempaltes; Surge also uses this

 * DSP Changes
+   * A collection of improvements to the string oscillator
+       * Remember, right mouse everything in surge!
+These are in context menus off string params
+       * Filter Stiffness Models which tune better at high stiffness.
+(The compensated model is the default for new instances)
+       * 2x oversampling available for high frequency strings
+       * choose interpolation models, which can limit energy loss in exchange for accuracy at high frequencies
    * No longer fill the initial buffer with denormal noise, relying instead on the FTZ behavior of our processors.
 Gulp!
    * Make 'allsoundsoff' implement a small fade
    * Reset filters on scene release and all sounds off.
 This pair of fixes removes a click on transport start in Logic Pro.